Spoicy/Advent-Of-Code-2021/README.md

 ### Day 2

 - **set - $var** is bash's equivalent of PHP's explode, and the string is split up into numbered variables (i.e. $1, $2, $3, etc.).
 The default separator is whitespace, but can be set with the variable **IFS**.

+### Day 3

+- Bash only has one-dimensional arrays.
+It does have associative arrays if required.
+- You cannot nest a **${}** mechanism inside itself.
+- **while read** skips the last line for some unknown reason that I'm not quite sure of yet.
+- Bash is also absolutely not intended for such tasks, but that's okay, it makes it all the more satisfying when it works.
+But it will also be complete hell.